 Shortly before the beginning of 2016, we reported negative top-line results from our Phase 3 SUPPRESS trial, which caused our stock price to decline significantly and required us to re-evaluate our development plans for each of our potential indications.
-During 2016 we made considerable progress defining our intended paths forward for oral brincidofovir for short course treatment of adenovirus infection and for smallpox, and advancing a new intravenous brincidofovir formulation into the clinic.
-These developments have positioned the Company well to achieve a number of milestones throughout 2017 that we believe will be instrumental in advancing brincidofovir in order to benefit patients fighting these serious viral infections.
-In addition, during 2016 we also announced CMX521, from the Chimerix Chemical Library, as our lead clinical candidate for the treatment and prevention of norovirus infection.
+During 2016 and 2017 we made considerable progress defining our intended paths forward for oral BCV for short course treatment of adenovirus infection and for smallpox, and advancing a new IV BCV formulation through Phase 1.
+These developments have positioned the Company well to achieve a number of milestones throughout 2018 and into 2019 that we believe will be instrumental in advancing BCV in order to benefit patients fighting these serious viral infections.
+In addition, in 2017 we initiated clinical testing of CMX521, from the Chimerix Chemical Library, as our lead clinical candidate for the treatment and prevention of norovirus infection.